wlh18/html-css-1/README.md

 Notice how the tag names imply some significant meaning about their contents.
 Appropriate usage of semantic HTML can boost a site's search engine optimization (SEO), and also enable screen reading softwares to work more effectively for people with disabilities.

 When it comes to making your sites more accessible, here are three easy tips to follow:
-1. Always use the semantic tag alternative if it is an option
+1. Always use the semantic tag alternative if it's an option
 1. Attach labels to each of your `<input />` elements
 1. Use a `<button>` tag whenever you use an `onClick` event handler.